Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Conclusions

-The general non-local correlations that we found originate from the macroscopic entanglement present in typical thermal states.
+In the quantum arena, the general non-local correlations that we found relate to the macroscopic entanglement present in typical thermal states.
 Our results highlight that, even in seemingly trivial thermal systems, one cannot dismiss the existence of long range correlations.
 Our analysis of non-equilibrium systems does not appeal to conventional coarsening and spinodal decomposition phenomena (although the departure from a spatially uniform true equilibrium state in spinodal systems is very naturally consistent with a distribution of low energy solid like and higher energy fluid like states).
 Cold atom systems may provide a controlled testbed for our approach.
 We speculate that our results may also appear in naturally occurring non-equilibrium systems.
-The peculiar effect that we find may rationalize the unconventional behaviors of glasses and supercooled fluids.
-Our effect might further appear in electronic systems that do not feature Fermi liquid behavior.
+As we explained (Section \ref{2b2b}), the peculiar effect that we find may rationalize the unconventional behaviors of glasses and supercooled fluids.
+Our effect might further appear in electronic systems that do not feature Fermi liquid behavior (Section \ref{sec:electron}).
 Here, a broad distribution of effective energy densities and/or chemical potentials may appear.
 The validity of weighted averages such as that of Eq. (\ref{gcoh}) may be assessed by examining whether a unique distribution $P$ simultaneously accounts for all measurable quantities.
-The long range correlations that we derived {\it do not hinge} on the existence of non-local interactions; the examples that we studied in Section \ref{sec:dual} embodied quintessential local interactions.
 In Section \ref{adiabatic-sec}, we illustrated how adiabatic processes maintain sharp thermodynamic quantities and speculated that a nearly instantaneous equilibration of small systems with macroscopic ones may emulate certain features of quantum measurements.
-We hope our results will be further pursued in light of their transparent mathematical generality and ability to suggest new experimental behaviors (e.g., the universal viscosity collapse of supercooled liquids that it predicted and is indeed empirically obeyed over sixteen decades as seen in Figure \ref{Collapse.}).
+We hope that our suggested effect and analysis will be further pursued in light of their transparent mathematical generality and ability to suggest new experimental behaviors (e.g., the universal viscosity collapse of supercooled liquids that it predicted and is indeed empirically obeyed over sixteen decades (Figure \ref{Collapse.})).